tachiyomiorg/website/src/help/guides/reader.md

 </script>

 ::: tip
 You can change scale type when reading a chapter.
-By tapping the middle of the screen, then press the gear icon, then select a different scale type under `Scale type`.
+Tap the middle of the screen, press the gear icon at the top, select a different scale type under `Scale type`.
 This will change Scale type for all series.
 :::

 ## Zoom start position <Badge text="Automatic" type="default-indicator" vertical="middle" />
-Depending on your scale type the page can be wider than the screen and with zoom start position you can choose where Tachiyomi will start on that zoomed in page.
+Depending on your scale type the page can be wider than the screen, and with zoom start position you can choose where Tachiyomi will start on that zoomed in page.

 ### Examples